fireproof-storage/fireproof/notes/attach/06-react-hook-ui-attachment.md

 ### Key Metadata Structures

+These structures manage the authentication, identity, and connection state between user interfaces and cloud backends.
+They handle how credentials flow from UI components to storage systems and maintain session state.

 *   **`config: UseFPConfig`**: The attachment configuration
     *   `attach?: ToCloudAttachable`: ⭐ **Primary cloud connection spec**
         *   `url: URI`: Cloud service endpoint